Organisational Overview / Our most material issues

 acknowledge that we have applied our collective mind in determining the material

-issues for Merafe and have used the materiality process described
+issues for Merafe and have used the materiality process described.

-section accurately reflect the outcome of this process and have taken into consideration our business model, operating
+We believe that this process is suitably designed to identify the material issues of this report.
+The material issues disclosed in this section accurately reflect the outcome of this process and have taken into consideration our business model, operating context, stakeholder concerns and strategic plan.

 Global economic environment